torbsd/torbsd.github.io/porting-pets.md

 : notes: The alpha version is worth considering for production since it's stable and often the most effective in terms of circumvention counter-measures.
 OpenBSD does not include alpha or development versions of software in their ports

 Torsocks
-: SOCKS proxy for routing applications through the Tor network : https://www.torproject.org
+: __Description__: SOCKS proxy for routing TCP applications through the Tor network : https://www.torproject.org
 : GPLv2: https://gitweb.torproject.org/torsocks.git/tree/LICENSE
 : https://gitweb.torproject.org/torsocks.git/